English

 Contents

-Nestled amidst the Bavarian Alps, Hohenschwangau Castle isn't just another historic site.
-It's a glimpse into the life of a real-life fairytale king, Ludwig II.
-Built by his father, Maximilian II, as a summer retreat, the 19th-century castle boasts stunning Gothic architecture and a rich interior adorned with frescoes.
-Beyond its beauty, Hohenschwangau holds historical weight.
-It was Ludwig's childhood playground, sparking his lifelong fascination with medieval knights and Arthurian legends—a fantasy reflected in his more famous creation, Neuschwanstein Castle.
-A visit to Hohenschwangau offers a captivating look at the roots of a king who continues to inspire.
+Nestled amidst the Bavarian Alps, Hohenschwangau Castle was built by King Maximilian II as a summer retreat.
+The 19th-century castle boasts stunning Gothic architecture and a rich interior adorned with frescoes.
+The castle was King Ludwig II's childhood playground, also responsible for sparking his lifelong fascination with medieval knights and Arthurian legends—a fantasy reflected in his more famous creation, the Neuschwanstein Castle.

 Why visit the Hohenschwangau Castle?